 May is Mental Health Awareness Month, a time for the nation to come together to decrease the social stigmas related to mental illness.
-The National Alliance on Mental Illness (NAMI) partners with people from around the country to provide support, education and awareness to those affected by mental illness.
+The National Alliance on Mental Illness (NAMI) partners with people from around the country to provide support, education, and awareness of those affected by mental illness.
 The goal is to improve the lives of Americans who are impacted by mental health conditions.

 Mental Illness is an Epidemic

 Mental illness is not something that strikes only a select few.
-One in five Americans will be affected by a mental illness at some point in their life.
-The most common mental health conditions include depression, bipolar disorder, anxiety, post-traumatic stress disorder and schizophrenia.
+One in five Americans will be affected by a mental illness at some point in their lives.
+The most common mental health conditions include depression, bipolar disorder, anxiety, post-traumatic stress disorder, and schizophrenia.